 Why People Don't Take A Food Inventory

-- Maybe it takes more work.
-In fact, it takes a lot of work the first time.
-Not sugar coating the reality.
+- It takes more work.
+In fact, making a food inventory takes a lot of work the first time.

-- Maybe it’s easier to buy more and throw stuff out without thinking about how to use what you’ve got.
+- It’s easier to buy more and throw stuff out without thinking about how to use what you’ve got.

 - Maybe it’s more exciting to tackle new recipes than to use up leftover ingredients.